L-TianRan/CVPR_CNN/README.md

 # CVPR_CNN
-CVPR_CNN is a engineering project of USTCSSE
+CVPR_CNN is a engineering project of USTCSSE. it is based on another git project.